 (OXD 1490), Condy's crystals, Toxic if ingested, 0.2 M, 0.02 M,

-reagent, purple red crystals, dark purple, bronze with metallic sheen,
+analytical reagent, purple red crystals, dark purple, bronze with metallic

-bitter taste, common strong oxidizing agent and disinfectant, chemistry
+distinct sweet bitter taste, common strong oxidizing agent and disinfectant,

-is a powerful oxidizing agent that forms dangerously
+Potassium permanganate is a powerful oxidizing agent that forms dangerously

 ammonium salts, active metal powders, organic compounds.